MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-connect-to-github.md

 ---
 title: 'Tutorial: Connect to a GitHub repo with Power BI'
-description: Learn how to connect to real data in the GitHub service in Power BI service and then examine the data in the workspace reports.
+description: Learn how to connect to real data in the GitHub service from Power BI and then examine the data in the workspace reports.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: SarinaJoan